-Obviously, this figure abstracts from any other general equilibrium effects.
-Actual simulations in the four river basins reveal that this composite intervention increases welfare by about 1-2.1%, decreases deforestation by about 1-7%, and decreases natural resource depletion by about 0.5-2.4%.
+Actual counterfactual simulations in the four river basins, incorporating all general equilibrium effects, reveal that this composite intervention increases welfare by about 1-2.1%, decreases deforestation by about 1-7%, and decreases natural resource depletion by about 0.5-2.4%.
 However, neither of these two types of interventions achieves this joint outcome alone.
-Section 7 describes the results and mechanisms in more detail.

-Spatial targeting matters in both types of interventions.
+Spatial targeting matters for both types of interventions.
 With respect to the transport infrastructure, where the improvement takes place within the spatial structure of river networks determines whether total deforestation increases or decreases.
-In contrast to the previous case, improving the transport infrastructure only in densely populated areas increases total deforestation in the basin.
-This comparison implies that policy interventions that spread the agglomeration externalities more evenly across the basin are desirable in terms of reducing deforestation.
-That is, policies that result in more moderate-sized but dispersed settlements are preferable to policies that result in a separation in the basin with highly populated areas of agricultural intensification and very small communities with low agricultural productivity in the hinterland.
-With respect to the protection policies, a comparison between different protected areas, each directly treating the same number of populations, illustrates the policymaker's tradeoff in mitigating different types of environmental costs.
-For example, a resettlement policy that targets the smallest communities reduces deforestation more than protecting the frontier, but it increases natural resource depletion.
+In contrast to the previous case, improving the transport infrastructure only in densely populated areas increases total deforestation in the basin by enhancing more concentration in the central area of the basin and generating smaller communities with lower agricultural productivity and higher deforestation per farmer in the hinterland.
+With respect to the protection policies, the location of protected areas determines whether total natural resource depletion increases or decreases.
+For example, a resettlement policy targeting the smallest communities increases total natural resource depletion because the congestion forces from surrounding populations are not significantly affected by dispersed protected areas, unlike when protecting the rural frontier.
+On the other hand, this policy reduces deforestation more effectively than protecting the frontier (directly treating the same number of populations) by concentrating the land footprint in much fewer spots rather than spreading it across many small communities.
+This comparison illustrates the trade-off policymakers face in mitigating different types of environmental costs.
 Moreover, we also discuss unintended consequences of a sector-specific protection policy as well as pathways to external validity.